coryarcangel/coryarcangel.com/_things-i-made/2014-024-the-warhol-files.md

 medium: Essay
 dims:
-pitch: "​Text about the super fun Warhol Amiga preservation project I did (w / The Carnegie Museum of Art, The Andy Warhol Museum, and The Frank-Ratchye STUDIO for Creative Inquiry).
-Also covers more general thoughts on preservation / performance.
+pitch: "​Text about the super fun Warhol Amiga preservation project I did (w / The Carnegie Computer Club, The Carnegie Museum of Art, The Andy Warhol Museum, and The Frank-Ratchye STUDIO for Creative Inquiry).
+Also covers more general thoughts on preservation / performance. ;-)"
-  ;-)"
 ps:
 live_url: http://artforum.com/inprint/id=46874
 youtube: